List of Yu-Gi-Oh! GX chapters

 This is a list of chapters of Yu-Gi-Oh!
-Duel Monsters GX, written by Naoyuki Kageyama and one of the manga spin-off Yu-Gi-Oh! titles published by Shueisha and serialized by V-Jump.
-It is based on the anime Yu-Gi-Oh!
-Duel Monsters GX (released in the U.S. without the "Duel Monsters" subtitle).
+GX, written by Naoyuki Kageyama and one of the manga spin-off Yu-Gi-Oh! titles published by Shueisha and serialized by V-Jump.
+It is based on the anime series of the same title.
 It began serialization in V-Jump on December 17, 2005, while the first volume was released on November 2, 2006.
 This series was licensed in North America by Viz Media, with Yu-Gi-Oh!
 GX having started publication in Shonen Jump in December 2006 and with the first English volume released on November 6, 2007.